Aldaviva/AuthenticatorChooser/Readme.md

 <p align="center"><img src=".github/images/demo.gif" alt="demo" width="464" /></p>

-This program does not interfere with local passkey prompts (like requesting your Windows Hello PIN or biometrics).
-It also does not automatically submit FIDO prompts that contain additional options besides smartphone Bluetooth and USB security keys, such as the case when you previously declined a Windows Hello factor like a PIN, but want to try a PIN again from the authenticator choice dialog.
+This program does not interfere with local TPM passkey prompts (like requesting your Windows Hello PIN or biometrics).
+It also does not automatically submit FIDO prompts that contain additional options besides a USB security key and pairing a new Bluetooth smartphone, such as the cases when you already have a paired phone, or you previously declined a Windows Hello factor like a PIN but want to try a PIN again from the authenticator choice dialog.
+You can [edit the registry if you want to unpair an exisiting phone](https://github.com/Aldaviva/AuthenticatorChooser/wiki/Unpairing-Bluetooth-smartphone).

 If this program skips the authenticator choice dialog when you don't want it to, for example, if you want to use a smartphone Bluetooth passkey only once or infrequently, you can hold <kbd>Shift</kbd> when the dialog appears to temporarily suppress this program from automatically submitting the security key choice once.